 When you visit Unyoked’s website, the first words that pop up to greet you say ‘Minimum footprint, maximum chill’, and that right there says it all.
 This Australian start-up offers tiny houses in the wilderness for short stays, located no more than two hours from the city — though the locations are carefully chosen to appear as though you’re in the middle of nowhere.
 They launched in 2016 first with NSW-based cabins but have since expanded to include two Victorian-based cabins named ‘Yogie’ and ‘Wal’.
 Perfect for the adventurous types, Unyoked makes a point not to disclose the exact location of your stay until you have booked, adding to the spontaneous nature of this unique glamping experience.

-Located just 30 minutes from Melbourne, Slumber Safari welcomes guests to have a sleepover at the zoo, inside one of their eight safari-themed lodges, which can sleep up to five people.
-Although the design of these tents have “an authentic and earthy touch”, all creature comforts are covered including en-suites, fans, heating/cooling and electric blankets.
+One of the most interactive glamping spots in Victoria (and only 30 minutes from Melbourne), Slumber Safari welcomes guests to have a sleepover at the zoo, inside one of their eight safari-themed lodges, which can sleep up to five people.
+Although the design of these tents has “an authentic and earthy touch”, all creature comforts are covered including en-suites, fans, heating/cooling and electric blankets.
 They even have purpose-built balconies, perfect for watching the giraffes and rhinos going about their day as you wake up in the morning.

 Nestled in the hills of the Hepburn Shire, Cosy Tents’ bell tents come so stylishly fitted out, you may just think you’re staying in a luxury hotel, rather than glamping in the Victoria countryside.
 Not only does this ideal location offer many nearby wineries — as well as neighbouring the spa capital of Australia, Daylesford — it also provides all the finer details that one may (will) miss when simply camping — a full queen or double size bed with luxury bed linen, a Bluetooth speaker, and access to hot showers, to name a few.